-1. Must have knowledge of Pennsylvania's intellectual disability and autism service system which includes successful completion of:

-• Person-Centered Thinking training

-• Person-Centered Planning training

-2. Must meet the following educational and experience requirements:

-• A bachelor's degree with a major coursework in sociology, social work, psychology, gerontology, criminal justice or other related social sciences; and two years' experience as a Supports Coordinator; or rehabilitative services; and at least 12 college-level credit hours in sociology, social work, psychology, gerontology or other related social science.
+- 1. Must have knowledge of Pennsylvania's intellectual disability and autism service system which includes successful completion of: - Person-Centered Thinking training - Person-Centered Planning training - 2.
+Must meet the following educational and experience requirements: - A bachelor's degree with a major coursework in sociology, social work, psychology, gerontology, criminal justice or other related social sciences; and two years' experience as a Supports Coordinator; or - Have a combination of experience and education of at least six years of experience in developmental disabilities, special education, mental health, counseling, guidance, social work or health and rehabilitative services; and at least 12 college-level credit hours in sociology, social work, psychology, gerontology or other related social science.